-PSD applies to Treating Site #2.
-The original construction of the site, in 1990, triggered PSD Review.
-The operator was issued a PSD permit for Treating Site #2 on July 31, 1997.
-The PSD permit was revised on June 9, 1999.
-The PSD Permit requires that the subject engines meet an emission limit of 1.0 g/hp-hr of NOx and 2.0 g/hp-hr of CO.
-These emission limits were accomplished by retrofitting the engines with non-selective catalytic reduction (NSCR) and air/fuel ratio controllers (AFRC).
+PSD applies to Treating Site #4.
+The original construction of the site in 1989 triggered PSD Review.
+Treating Site #4 was issued a PSD permit on July 31, 1997.
+That PSD permit was revised on June 9, 1999.
+All engines covered under the PSD permit have been permanently removed or disconnected from the process, however, the PSD permit has yet to be rescinded.
+Therefore, the terms of the PSD permit remain in effect.

+The PSD permit requires that the subject engines meet an emission limit of 1.0 g/hp-hr of NO_x and 2.0 g/hp-hr of CO.
+These emission limits were met and maintained through the use of non-selective catalytic reduction (NSCR) and air/fuel ratio controllers (AFRC).